cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} What are your best practices for organizing tests?

-We see organizations starting with Cypress by placing end-to-end tests in a separate repo.
-This is a great practice that allows someone on the team to prototype a few tests and evaluate Cypress without "scaring" everyone else with a new tool.
-As the time passes and the number of tests grows, we suggest moving end-to-end tests to live right alongside your front-end code.
-This brings two benefits:
+We see organizations _starting_ with Cypress by placing end-to-end tests in a separate repo.
+This is a great practice that allows someone on the team to prototype a few tests and evaluate Cypress within minutes.
+As the time passes and the number of tests grows, we _strongly suggest_ moving end-to-end tests to live right alongside your front-end code.
+This brings many benefits:

+- engages developers in writing end-to-end tests sooner
 - keeps tests and the features they tests in sync
+- tests can be run every time the code changes
 - allows code sharing between the application code and the tests (like selectors)

 ## {% fa fa-angle-right %} What is the right balance between custom commands and utility functions?

 There is already a great section in {% url "Custom Commands" custom-commands#Best-Practices %} guide that talks about trade-offs between custom commands and utility functions.
 We feel reusable functions in general are a way to go.
-Plus they do not confuse {% issue 1065 'IntelliSense like custom commands do' %}
+Plus they do not confuse {% issue 1065 'IntelliSense like custom commands do' %}.

 ## {% fa fa-angle-right %} Can I print the list of commands from a test in the terminal?